gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 The request object contain the requested claims inside the payload as described in section 5.5. of [@!OIDC], apart from using scopes as templates this is the preferred way to request claims instead scope directly.
 Additional JWT object MUST contain the next claims:

-* nbf: The time before which the signed authentication request is unacceptable
+* `nbf`: The time before which the signed authentication request is unacceptable
-* jti: A unique identifier for the signed authentication request.
+* `jti`: A unique identifier for the signed authentication request.

 The reason for this two claims is to avoid an attacker in control to the clock on the client to generate long lived JWT Authentication request.